 Reservations for The Wonderland Trail

 In brief, the park issues about 70% of the available campsites through a reservation system, and the rest on a first-come, first-served basis.
 They take reservations for the summer and fall beginning March 15th.
+Requests received by March 31 will be given higher priority.
 There is a reservation fee of $20, and you will want get your request in early, especially if you plan to hike with a group.

 If you’re just hiking a small section of the trail, the National Park reports that Friday and Saturday nights see the largest numbers of campers and advises planning your trip between Sunday and Thursday if possible.